Cobalt tetracarbonyl hydride: Structure and properties

 HCo(CO)4 adopts trigonal bipyramidal structure, with the hydride ligand occupying one of the axial positions, giving an overall symmetry of C3v.
 The three equatorial CO ligands are slightly bent out of the equatorial plane.
 The Co–CO and Co–H bond distances were determined by gas-phase electron diffraction to be 1.764 and 1.556 Å, respectively.
 Assuming the presence of a formal hydride ion, the oxidation state of cobalt in this compound is +1.

 But unlike some other transition-metal hydrides complexes, HCo(CO)4 is highly acidic, with a pKa of 8.5.
 It readily undergoes substitution by tertiary phosphines and other Lewis-bases.
 For example, triphenylphosphine gives HCo(CO)3PPh3 and HCo(CO)2(PPh3)2.
 These derivatives are more stable than HCo(CO)4 and are used industrially to improve catalyst selectivity in hydroformylation.
 These derivatives are generally less acidic than HCo(CO)4.

+The compound decomposes easily.
+It is colorless when pure, but, soon after melting, develops a yellow tinge due to decomposition to cobalt tetracarbonyl dimer.

 Preparation

 Tetracarbonylhydrocobalt was first described by Hieber in the early 1930s.
 It was the second transition metal hydride to be discovered, after H2Fe(CO)4.
-It is prepared by reducing Co2(CO)8 with sodium amalgam or a similar reducing agent followed by acidification.
+Laboratory samples are prepared typically from the Brønsted conjugate base, Co(CO).
+The latter can be produced from direct carbonylation of cobaltous salts in base, possibly with a cysteine catalyst...